Shaq Thompson: College career

 Thompson played at the University of Washington from 2012 to 2014, where he played safety, slot corner, linebacker, and running back.
 As a junior, he won the Paul Hornung Award and was named an All-American.
-Thompson announced on January 5, 2015 that he would forgo his senior season and declare the 2015 NFL Draft.

-As a freshman in 2012, Thompson earned an honorable mention All-Pac-12, was named second-team Freshman All-American by FoxSportsNext.com and was picked for the Travis Spring Most Outstanding Freshman award at the team banquet.
+As a freshman in 2012, Thompson earned an honorable mention All-Pac-12 Conference, was named second-team Freshman All-American by FoxSportsNext.com and was picked for the Travis Spring Most Outstanding Freshman award at the team banquet.
 He started at nickel back in his first college game in a season-opener vs. San Diego State.
 He made seven tackles, two for loss, and had a crucial, late interception that he returned 33 yards in a win at Cal.
 He also had a strong performance at Washington State, collecting eight tackles, including a sack, and also recovering a fumble and returning it 21 yards.

 As a sophomore in 2013, Thompson played in every game and started all but the Apple Cup at linebacker.
 He was an honorable mention All-Pac-12.
 He picked up the team's Chuck Niemi Big Hit Award.
 He scored on an 80-yard interception return in the win at Oregon State, where he also had four tackles.
 He notched six tackles in the Apple Cup win over Washington State.
 He recorded eight tackles in the Huskies' win over BYU in the Fight Hunger Bowl.